the XML data type and a set of operators that work with the XML data type,

 a JAXP parser embedded in the JVM.
 If you are using one of these JVMs, you

-do not need to add any other JAXP classes to your classpath.
-Additionally,
+may not need to add any classes to your classpath.
+Some exceptions exist:

-JVM is Sun JDK 1.4.2, you must override the version of Xalan in the JVM with
+not new enough, so you must override the version of Xalan in the JVM with a

 newer version by using the Endorsed Standards Override Mechanism described at